 Therapeutic Alliance in Telehealth: Evidence and Ethics

-One of the most common questions I hear from both colleagues and clients is: “Will I still feel connected if therapy happens online?”
+One of the most common questions I hear from both colleagues and clients is, “Will I still feel connected if therapy happens online?”
 The short answer is yes.
 Research consistently shows that the therapeutic alliance and client satisfaction in telehealth are comparable to in-person care.
-In other words, the heart of therapy — safety, trust, and connection — can absolutely translate through a screen.
+The core elements of therapy, including safety, trust, and connection, can translate effectively through a screen.

 Client Satisfaction and Working Alliance in Telehealth

-Meta-analyses and systematic reviews (Greenwood et al., 2022; Mazziotti et al., 2021) consistently demonstrate that client satisfaction and working alliance remain strong in telehealth.
-Both clients and therapists tend to rate therapeutic quality and the therapeutic relationship as comparable to traditional in-person sessions.
-This is reassuring, given how central alliance is to positive outcomes across modalities.
+Meta-analyses and systematic reviews (Greenwood et al., 2022; Mazziotti et al., 2021) consistently show that client satisfaction and working alliance remain strong in telehealth.
+Clients and therapists tend to rate the quality of the therapeutic relationship as comparable to in-person sessions, which is reassuring given how central alliance is to positive outcomes.

 Ethical Issues in Telehealth Practice

 Privacy and confidentiality remain central.
-Therapists must ensure they are using HIPAA-compliant platforms, protecting data through secure storage, and engaging clients in transparent conversations about the risks and limits of digital communication.
-Even simple issues, like a client joining from a public space, can create ethical challenges if not addressed directly.
+Clinicians need to use secure platforms, protect client data, and have clear conversations about the risks and limits of digital communication.
+Situations such as clients joining sessions from shared or public spaces can affect privacy if not addressed directly.

 Bringing it all together

-The data is clear: therapeutic alliance in telehealth is not compromised by the screen.
+The data is clear.
+Therapeutic alliance in telehealth is not reduced by the use of a screen.
 Meta-analyses consistently show that clients report high levels of satisfaction, trust, and connection in virtual care.
-In fact, many clients describe online therapy as more accessible and less intimidating, which can help deepen engagement.
+Many clients also experience telehealth as more accessible and less intimidating, which can support engagement over time.

 References